10 Coldest Cities in the World – 2023 Update

 Living in the U.S., many of us know that the cold season can be uncomfortable at best and destructive at worst.
 Temperatures drop, and we bundle up, winterizing homes and vehicles to make it through whatever the weather can dole out.

-Fortunately, most of us only have to deal with the chill for a small fraction of the year.
-In other pockets of the globe, an icy climate is an everyday reality for residents, a consistent cold that affects them at a cultural level.
-The next time you see snow in the forecast, take comfort knowing that you’ll get some relief, eventually, unlike the coldest cities in the world.
+Fortunately, most of us only deal with the chill for a small fraction of the year.
+In other pockets of the globe, an icy climate is an everyday reality for residents.
+The next time you see snow in the forecast, take comfort in knowing that you’ll get some relief, eventually, unlike the coldest cities in the world.

 The 10 Coldest Cities in the World